Scientific Name: Priodontes maximus

 Protected by the following WLT projects:

-All armadillo's have a distinctive tough carapace made from bony plates, overlaid by horny skin.
-It has 11-13 of these plates protecting its upper body, and a further 3-4 on the neck.
-The Giant Armadillo is the largest of the 20 armadillo species and can grow to 1.2 m in total length.
+All armadillos have a distinctive tough carapace made from bony plates, overlaid by horny skin.
+The Giant Armadillo is the largest of the 20 armadillo species and can grow to 1.2 metres in total length.

 Giant Armadillos are found mostly in undisturbed savannah or forest, usually close to water, from northern Venezuela to Paraguay and northern Argentina.